Our tree surgeons in Dorking, Surrey, are able to carry out a wide range of tree services, including fruit tree pruning for domestic, commercial,

 This is the reduction of the overall size of the crown by removing the ends of the branches evenly throughout the crown by a specified amount to leave a balanced and maintained shape true to the species.
-Unless it is stated otherwise, it would be a complete reduction of the crown, not just a reduction in height with no regard to side branches.
-Historically, the measurements have been specified as a percentage of crown (%), but under British Standard 3998 Revision 10, which came into force in January 2011, crown reduction is now specified as a measurement of how much crown is being removed in metres (m) - i.e. "reduce overall size of the crown by 2m" as opposed to "reduce overall size of crown by 20%".
+Historically, the measurements have been specified as a percentage of crown (%), but due to revision 10 of the British Standard 3998 (BS3998) in 2011, crown reduction is now specified as a measurement of how much crown is being removed in metres (m) as opposed to a percentage.

-A crown thin involves the removal of a proportion of secondary branches to produce a uniform branch structure without altering the size or shape of the tree.
-This improves light levels and shading.
-This also reduces the resistance of wind and reduces the loading upon the limbs of the tree.
+Thinning of the crown involves the removal of a proportion of secondary branches to produce a uniform branch structure without altering the size or shape of the tree.
+This improves light levels, shading, and reduces the resistance of wind & the loading upon the limbs of the tree.

 Crown lifting is the removal of the lowest branches or sections of the lowest branches to give a uniform branch structure.
 In the UK, Highways Regulations state that the clearance over a highway must be 5.5m and 2.5m over a footway.